-7 World Sailing Approved Training Courses and Trainee Certification.
+6 World Sailing Approved Training Courses and Trainee Certification.

-7.1.1 The status of "World Sailing Approved" together with authority to use the World Sailing logo may only be awarded to a training course by a World Sailing MNA (Member National Authority) who must be satisfied that the course delivers training as required by Special Regulation 6.01 and 6.02.

-7.1.2 A grant of approved status carries with it a duty on the MNA to ensure that the course provider continues to deliver appropriate training over the course of time.
-An annual review may be appropriate for this purpose.

-7.1.3 The MNA must remove approved status from the course provider if and when it judges this necessary.

-7.2 It is not necessary for a training course to follow Appendix G Model Training Course in order to receive approval as in 7.1 above.
-The overriding requirement is that the course must deliver the training required by Special Regulation 6.01 and 6.02.

-7.2 An MNA which lacks experience in offshore training or for other reasons needs advice should contact the World Sailing Secretariat - Offshore and Technical Department.

-7.3 A sailor holding an in-date "pass" certificate (each has a validity of 5 years) from an ISAF/World Sailing Approved Offshore Personal Survival Course shall be accepted by a race organiser as having complied with the requirements of World Sailing Offshore Special Regulation 6.01.

-7.4 "Pass" certificates issued at an ISAF/World Sailing Approved course shall carry the statement "ISAF/World Sailing Approved Offshore Personal Survival Course" and may carry the ISAF/World Sailing logo.

-7.5 Unless otherwise stated in the Notice of Race, it is not mandatory that a training course for compliance with SR 6.01 is "ISAF/World Sailing Approved" however this status is encouraged wherever possible.
+- 6.1.1 The status of "World Sailing Approved" together with authority to use the World Sailing logo may only be awarded to a training course by a World Sailing MNA (Member National Authority), which must be satisfied that the course delivers training as required by OSR Special Regulation Section 6.01 and 6.02. - 6.1.2 A grant of approved status requires the MNA to ensure the course provider delivers appropriate training and the MNA must remove such approved status if and when it judges this necessary. - 6.2.1 It is not necessary for a training course to follow the Appendix G Model Training Course in order to be approved as in 6.1 above, but the course must deliver the training required by Special Regulation 6.02. - 6.2.2 An MNA which lacks experience in offshore training or which, for other reasons, needs or desires advice should contact the World Sailing Secretariat Offshore and Technical Department. - 6.3 A sailor holding an in-date "pass" certificate (each has a validity of 5 years) from an ISAF/World Sailing Approved Offshore Personal Survival Course shall be accepted by a race organiser as having complied with the requirements of World Sailing Offshore Special Regulation 6.01 and 6.02. - 6.4 "Pass" certificates issued at an ISAF/World Sailing Approved course shall carry the statement "ISAF/World Sailing Approved Offshore Personal Survival Course" and may carry the ISAF/World Sailing logo. - 6.5 Unless otherwise stated in the Notice of Race, it is not mandatory that a training course for compliance with SR 6.01 and 6.02 is "ISAF/World Sailing Approved," however this status is encouraged wherever possible.